tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

     respectively.
 Alternatively one can extract data from the buffers for direct processing within a Python script.
 `Zvbi.RawDec`_
-    This class can optionally be used for manual processing raw data (i.e. direct output of the analog-to-digital conversion of the video signal) optionally returned by the *Capture* class via *pull_raw()* methods et.al.
-For most cases the processing (so-called "slicing") done under control of the *Capture* class using *pull_sliced()* should be sufficient, so this class is usually not needed.
+    This class can optionally be used for manually processing raw data (i.e.  direct output of the analog-to-digital conversion of the video signal) optionally returned by the *Capture* class via *pull_raw()* methods et.al.
+For most use-cases the processing (so-called "slicing") done under control of the *Capture* class using *pull_sliced()* should be sufficient, so this class is usually not needed.
 This class is not applicable for DVB.
 `Zvbi.Proxy`_
     This class allows accessing VBI devices via a proxy daemon.
 An instance of this class would be provided to the *Capture* class constructor.
 Using the proxy instead of capturing directly from a VBI device allows multiple applications to capture concurrently (e.g. for decoding multiple data services).
-Not applicable to DVB, as DVB drivers usually allow capturing by multiple applications concurrently, so the proxy does not support DVB.
+Not applicable to DVB, as the proxy does not support DVB.
+(Also at least the Linux DVB driver allows multiple applications reading the same stream concurrently.)
 `Zvbi.ServiceDec`_
     Class performing high level decoding of all supported services and storing the data in an internal cache.
 The class takes input ("sliced data") from the *Capture* class.
 The class supports callback functions for notifications about received data; various interfaces allow extracting the data in form of instances of the *Page* class, or as an image in PPM or XPM formats.
 `Zvbi.Search`_
     This class allows searching the cache maintained by *ServiceDec* for pages with text matching a pattern.
 The search returns instances of class *Page*.
 `Zvbi.Page`_
     Instances of this class are produced by the *ServiceDec* query functions or *Search*.
 Each instance represents a teletext (sub-)page or Closed Caption page.
 The class has various interfaces for extracting the text and properties of the page content.
 `Zvbi.Export`_
     This class allows rendering an instance of *Page* in specific formats, for example as plain-text or image.
 The result can be returned within